 - Grabs attention

 1. Dialogue Grabs Attention

-A story without dialogues will get boring.
-To hook readers, you have to add dialogues in your book.
+A story without dialogue will get boring.
+To hook readers, you have to add dialogue in your book.
 You need to master how to write a conversation in your book and that’s what makes all the difference.

 Here is an example from The Secret History by Donna Tartt:

-Julian finish speaking.
+Julian finishes speaking.
 He looked away for a moment, then bit his lower lip and looked up at Henry.